A Weighted State Redistribution Algorithm for Embedded Boundary Grids: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have extended the state redistribution algorithm in several important ways.
 We introduced a framework to develop new state redistribution methods, and proposed a new variant that activates smoothly with cut cell volume fraction.
+The new weighted algorithm is much less sensitive to the merging neighborhood size than the original redistribution algorithm.
+Numerical experiments reveal that the weighted algorithm's errors on large neighborhoods is comparable to those on smaller ones.
 Next, we showed that SRD can be used in the context of both compressible and incompressible flows, as well as when the PDEs contain reaction and diffusion terms.
 All of the presented numerical experiments were obtained using an implementation of SRD in the parallel exascale code AMReX-Hydro.

 There are a number of interesting possible extensions of the SRD algorithm presented here.
 For example, one could incorporate knowledge of the local velocity in defining a local weighting scheme for low Mach number flows.
 This would be advantageous when the time step is constrained by a velocity $U_{max}$ away from the cut cells.
 One could adjust the target volume by the ratio of the local velocity and $U_{max},$ thus potentially eliminating the need to redistribute at all in low-speed regions.
 For low Mach number flows one could incorporate the pressure gradient as well.
 In the context of compressible reacting flows, we would like to formulate a density-weighted SRD algorithm, borrowing ideas used in flux redistribution algorithms \cite{pember:1995}.
 We also plan to develop a multi-component slope limiting procedure for the neighborhood slopes to guarantee that chemically reacting species have mass fractions that always sum to 1.